Fees and Costs

 Cut-rate fees don't buy top-notch legal services.
 In the history of the world, no one has ever hired a bargain lawyer and gotten first-rate legal representation.
 Anyone looking for the "low bidder" in terms of fees should remember that, whatever else, you'll never get what you don't pay for, either.

-Where there has been no accident causing serious injury to another person (those cases are felonies and are charged as Driving While Intoxicated Causing Serious Injury or Death) my Fee is $3800.
-The retainer requires $1800 down with the second half due prior to the conclusion of the case which is called the sentencing.
+Where there has been no accident causing serious injury to another person (those cases are felonies and are charged as Driving While Intoxicated Causing Serious Injury or Death) our fee begins at $5200.
+The retainer requires $2600 down ,with the second half due prior to the conclusion of the case, meaning the sentencing.

 High BAC case (Misdemeanor)

 High BAC charges can only occur is a person has no prior DUI convictions within 7 years and his or her BAC result was .17 or higher.
-Fees in High BAC cases, often written as "OWI with BAC of .17 or greater" are $4300.
+Fees in High BAC cases, often written as "OWI with BAC of .17 or greater" begin at $5600.
 Sometimes, a person's BAC can be above .17 and he or she is not charged with the enhanced offense.
 This fee listed here only applies when the actual charge is High BAC

-Not involving a serious injury to another person, my Fee is $4400.
-The retainer requires $2200 down with the second half due prior to the conclusion of the case which is called the sentencing.Third (3rd) Offense DUI case (Felony)
+Not involving a serious injury to another person, our fee is $6400.
+The retainer requires $3200 down with the second half due prior to the conclusion of the case (the sentencing).Third (3rd) Offense DUI case (Felony)

 A change in the drunk driving laws in 2007 allows prosecutors to charge a person with a third offense felony for any third offense within the driver's lifetime.